Bridging the Linguistic Divide: A Survey on Leveraging Large Language Models for Machine Translation: Translation Methodologies

 Chain-of-Dictionary Prompting (COD) \cite{lu-etal-2024-chain} is a prompting strategy designed to enhance the multilingual translation capabilities of LLMs, especially in low-resource settings.
-Rather than relying on few-shot in-context examples—which may be difficult to curate or ineffective for rare languages—COD embeds chained lexical mappings directly into the prompt.
+Rather than relying on few-shot in-context examples which may be difficult to curate or ineffective for rare languages.
+COD embeds chained lexical mappings directly into the prompt.
 These chains consist of a keyword from the source sentence and its translations through multiple languages, typically progressing from the target language to high-resource auxiliary languages (e.g., French, German, Portuguese).
 Formally, the prompt includes two parts: a standard instruction and a sequence of dictionary hints like \textit{river means {\dn ndF } means fleuve means Fluss}.
 These lexicon chains act as contextual anchors, helping the model to associate meaning more accurately across languages.
 These hints are prepended to the translation prompt, thus constraining the model's lexical space and guiding its cross-lingual reasoning.
 Empirical evaluations demonstrate that this strategy yields significant improvements on the FLORES-200 benchmark, particularly for low-resource languages, and even outperforms traditional few-shot and dictionary-based prompting baselines.
 Recognizing the monotonic alignment typically found in related languages that share syntactic and lexical similarities, \cite{puduppully-etal-2023-decomt} propose DecoMT, a decomposed prompting approach for few-shot MT.
 DecoMT breaks down the translation process into two stages.
 In the first stage, the input sentence is segmented into small chunks, each of which is translated independently using few-shot prompting with an encoder-decoder language model (mT5).
 In the second stage, these preliminary translations are refined through contextual translation, which involves infilling masked tokens in the context of adjacent chunks and previously predicted outputs.
 This incremental process leverages the bidirectional capacity of mT5 to produce more coherent and contextually appropriate translations.
 DecoMT is especially effective for low-resource language pairs, demonstrating substantial improvements over established few-shot prompting baselines - achieving up to 8 chrF++ points gain on average across evaluated languages.
 The method also proves robust for longer sentences and maintains competitive performance in high-resource settings, offering a practical solution without retraining large models, albeit with a modest requirement for manually aligned prompt examples.
+The authors in \cite{chen-etal-2024-iterative} proposed a prompting-based approach where an LLM iteratively refines a translation by repeatedly conditioning on the source sentence and the previous output.
+They repeat the cycle for 4 iterations and best iteration chosen post-hoc using COMETQE.
+Although iterative refinement often reduces BLEU due to increased lexical diversity, neural metrics and human evaluations show improvements in fluency and naturalness.